sh01k/imp_tsp/README.md

   * [-d TSP_DIRECTION]
   * [-e TSP_EVALUATION]

-For example, when the length of TSP signal is 65536 samples and the sampling frequency is 48kHz, run
+For example, when the length of TSP signal is 65536 samples and the sampling frequency is 48kHz, run:
 `python imp_tsp.py -l 65536 -f 48000`

+To specify the output channel and the number of input channels, add "-o" and "-i" arguments:
+`python imp_tsp.py -l 65536 -f 48000 -o 2 -i 4`

 If you want to check audio device information, run
 `python audio_io_view.py`